rkluzinski/mapreduce/README.md

 To ensure that the program was fault free and met the assignments reequirements, extensive testing was performed.

 ### Unit Testing

-*The files for the unit testing were left out from the submission because they were not required for assignment and I did not want to include any extraneous files.*

 The work queue was testing to ensure that pushing and popping from the queue worked properly and did not cause any segmentation faults.